Questions & Answers

 What is your refund/return policy for translated documents?

 Acutrans does not give refunds or accept returns for translations.
-If you feel something is wrong with the translation, a project manager and team of linguists will assess if any changes need to be made and will correct errors if necessary, free of charge.
+If you feel something is wrong with the translation, a project manager and Quality team will assess if any changes need to be made and will correct errors if necessary.

 Humans do a much better job at processing nuances of texts and making valid decisions in translation than machines do.
-While machine translation is perfectly acceptable for short, simple phrases and sentences, it lacks the cognition humans have to create well-written translations.
+While machine translation is perfectly acceptable for specific documentation it sometimes lacks the cognition humans have to understand the nuances of language and causual reasonining.
+At Acutrans we often encourage our clients to a human-in-the-loop step is always added to maximize results.
 Learn more about machine translation vs. human translation.

 Do you offer website translation services?